 In the HANA environment I have already import the “APL_SAMPLES” schema and datasets.

-We can see the AUTO_CLAIMS_FRAUD Table
+Using the APL Samples, I can see the AUTO_CLAIMS_FRAUD Table

 The table is populated with sample data.

 In SAC, I create a reference to this data

 If your data is in Calculation View, you will need to create a SQL view pointing to this.

 This becomes our dataset, but the data remains in the source HANA environment

 You can preview the data from the remote dataset

 In just a few clicks you can create a predictive scenario using the live dataset.

 Select the required dataset